-Further, in case you weren't aware, Chicago is going bankrupt.
-This means they do dumb things like sell their parking rights to Morgan Stanley for billions less than they're worth.
-What does that mean for the average Chicago driver?
-Meter maids are constantly looking for ways to ticket and tow your vehicle.
-It's the only way the city makes money from parked cars.
+Further, in case you weren’t aware, some cities actually rely on revenue from parking spots and parking tickets, which is not good news for consumers.
+(Chicago, for example, has sold their parking rights to Morgan Stanley for billions less than they’re worth.
+So meter maids are constantly looking for ways to ticket and tow your vehicle because it’s the only way the city can make money from parked cars.)

-On the positive side: a lot of newcomers to Chicago quickly learn two things about getting around the city: public transportation is actually pretty easy (and extremely cheap) and Uber Pools and Lyft Lines are even faster (and cheaper).
+On the positive side: a lot of newcomers to major cities quickly learn two things about getting around: public transportation is usually pretty easy (and extremely cheap) and Uber Pools and Lyft Lines are even faster (and cheaper).

-Takeaway: Unless you need your car to commute or can't bear the thought of a train ride twice a month to see family in the suburbs, you could save thousands of dollars by leaving your car at home.
-There's nothing worse than a Chicago impound lot.
-Trust me.
+Takeaway: Unless you need your car to commute or can’t bear the thought of a train ride twice a month to see family in the suburbs, you could save thousands of dollars by leaving your car at home.
+There’s nothing worse than an impound lot.
+Trust us.

 10. Why don’t the experts use Zillow, Trulia, or Apartments.com?

 Disclaimer: skip to the Takeaway if you don’t want to learn about the guts of the apartment industry.